Published October 2017

 The deposit scam:

 A criminal orders goods or services from a business and makes a payment into the victim’s account, mostly by means of a fraudulent cheque.

 This scam is characterised by perpetrators requesting a quotation for a specific service or goods.
 ‘Payment” is then allegedly made and proof of payment is then provided for an amount that far exceeds the quotation.

-In February 2017, South Africa made changes to our cybercrime bill … which are highly debated, and I am not even going to go into the pros and cons as to avoid boring my readers.
+In February 2017, South Africa made changes to our cybercrime bill, which is highly debated, but I am not even going to get into the pros and cons so as to avoid boring my readers.

 If you wish to read up on it, here are some good links:

-My summary of the Bills is that any changes that give state power, should be avoided and that access to reporting channels which are independent needs to be priority.
+My summary of the bill is that any changes that give state power should be avoided and that access to reporting channels, which are independent, needs to be priority.

-I will reserve an article for this Bill once it is finally passed, and I have monitored how it is implemented.
-I mean, some penalties for offences range from 1-10 years in prison or up to a R10-million fine….
+I will reserve an article for the bill once it is finally passed, and I have monitored how it is implemented.
+Some penalties for offences range from 1-10 years in prison or up to a R10-million fine….
 So this will be interesting to observe.